 Countless other studies arrive at similar conclusions.
 They all point to the basic fact that stress is a chief enemy of an effective memory.
 What is more, both chronic stress (stress experienced over a prolonged period of time) and acute stress (high, short-lived stress experienced in the fight-or-flight response) both significantly impair memory.
 Reducing stress by relaxing, meditating, taking structured breaks from work, and exercising can go a long way in improving retention and recall.

-Keep Your Mind Healthy
+Keep Your Mind Healthy.

 Together, these techniques can have a profound effect on the overall quality of our memory.
-The right foods and herbs address the biological basis of memory, while a proactive approach to processing information address its mental and behavioral aspects.
+The right foods and herbs address the biological basis of memory, while a proactive approach to processing information addresses its mental and behavioral aspects.
 Lifestyle changes, meanwhile, can help manage stress and boost memory capability, creating stronger and more accessible information.
 Memory is a multi-dimensional faculty, and these holistic techniques can help address it from all angles.
 Further, healthy habits like these will help lower cholesterol and increase energy levels along with improving memory function.